Note: Practice quizzes are available only for those sections of the manual covering rules of the road (Chapters 4 through 11 and Road Signs).

 - Chemical test refusal, drivers under age 21, second time: Minimum revocation until age 21 or one year, whichever is longer

 - Zero Tolerance test refusal: Minimum one-year revocation

 If you are under age 21 when arrested, conviction for any of the alcohol or drug-related violations listed above will result in a minimum one-year revocation.
 A second violation while under age 21 requires a revocation for one year or until you reach age 21, whichever is longer.
 These penalties apply to youthful offenders, or if you were arrested or convicted out of state (see Traffic Tickets Received Out-Of-State

-Under the state’s “Zero Tolerance Law,” a driver under age 21 will have his or her license suspended for six months if found to have a BAC from .02 to .07.
+Under the state’s “Zero Tolerance Law,” a driver under age 21 will have the license suspended for six months if found to have a BAC from .02 to .07.
 A .02 BAC could occur from only one drink.
 For a second Zero Tolerance violation, the driver license will be revoked for one year or until the driver turns age 21, whichever is longer.

 Speeding and Other Violations